 The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-The kidneys produce a hormone with assorted responsibilities.
+The kidneys produce a hormone with assorted duties.
 Three of the functions of these hormones are: Through the kidney renin helps control blood pressure.
 The kidneys also exude erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
-Inside the renal, which is activated nutritional D, which allows the absorption of calcium and phosphorus in the intestinal tract, which is necessary for bone mineralization.
+Inside the renal, which is activated supplement D, which allows the absorption of calcium and phosphorus in the gut, which is necessary for bone mineralization.

 There is no orthodox cure for kidney damage.
 Once you reach end-stage kidney disease, dialysis or a kidney transplant are currently the only medical treatment options.
 While dialysis has long been the main treatment for ESKD, it has a relatively low survival rate once started, at about five years.

 Why the Kidneys Are Important?.
 The kidneys serve a variety of very important functions in your body.
 They are known as a filter for your blood, eliminating waste from the body.
 They produce important hormones like renin, erythropoietin, and calcitriol.
 They even help to regulate electrolytes and blood pressure, too.

 Take blood pressure medications religiously, as they were prescribed.
 If you have problems with the medications – for example, if they make you sick – tell your doctor so you can try a different medication.